How Smiling Affects Your Health and Happiness

 - Decreases depression and anxiety

 Correcting a Less-Than-Perfect Smile

 Many people refrain from smiling because of missing, broken, crooked, and discolored teeth, or even because of bad breath.
 Having a less-than-perfect smile can rob an individual of their self-esteem, self-confidence, and the many other health benefits that smiling can provide.
 With the help of a cosmetic dentist, a person can enjoy the benefits of good health and happiness for years and years.

-For more information on how to correct your less-than-perfect smile, or for a complimentary consultation with cosmetic dentist Dr. Sands, contact our office by calling (310) 273-0111.
+For more information on how to correct your less-than-perfect smile, or for a consultation with cosmetic dentist Dr. Sands, contact our office by calling (310) 273-0111.